 Tips & Warnings

 Step by Step

 Go over to the pool and check the water level.
 Ideally the pool water level should be at least halfway up the skimmer intake.
 If the water level is below this level, the skimmer is probably sucking air into the skimmer pipe to the pump.
 This is a simple problem to resolve.
-Simply fill the pool to the halfway pint of the skimmer.
+Simply fill the pool to the halfway point of the skimmer.
 Also check that nothing is holding up the flap of the skimmer opening to the pool.
 This could also let air into the skimmer suction pipe.

 If your pool pump strainer lid was not the problem, check the union commonly inserted before the pump.
-Again make sure that power to the pool pump is turned off before unscrewing the union.
+Again make sure that the power to the pool pump is turned off before unscrewing the union.

 Another source of air leaks is the motor's drain plug on the suction side of the motor.
 If this plug is loose, tighten it to stop the leak.